 The B.A.
 Rudolph Scholarship at the University of Arkansas Clinton School of Public Service is a $12,000 scholarship awarded annually to a woman who is a rising-second year student and best embodies the mission and values of the Foundation.
 As a progressive organization, we value freedom of choice, opportunity for all, respect to all, and cooperation among all in a complex world that requires multi-faceted solutions.
 The B.A.
 Rudolph Foundation is committed to the principles of diversity, equity, and inclusion.
 In that spirit, we are particularly dedicated to reaching applicants from a broad spectrum of qualified people.
 Dreamers, first-generation college students, LGBTQI individuals, people of color and people with disabilities candidates are strongly encouraged to apply.
 The purpose of the scholarship is to alleviate the cost of an advanced degree by paying the full tuition for one year, as well as living expenses and funds for professional development.

 The B.A.
 Rudolph Foundation partners with the Clinton School to honor the organization’s namesake B.A.
 Rudolph (University of Arkansas, Class of 1978), her deep roots in her native Arkansas, her long time professional commitment to former President Clinton, and the mission of the school as a center dedicated to public service and future leaders.
 Rebecca Davis and Maggie Moore announced the creation of the scholarship on February 21, 2015, during their participation in the Clinton School Speaker Series.
 President Clinton, addressing the entire student body, announced the first recipient of the B.A.
 Rudolph Scholarship on March 27, 2015.

 First year Clinton School students may apply for the B.A.
-Rudolph Scholarship through the application portal (see Apply Now button below) starting February 1 annually.
-The applications deadline is March 1st at 11:59 pm EST. All applicants must fit the following criteria:
+Rudolph Scholarship through the portal below starting February 1 annually.
+All applicants must fit the following criteria:

 - Currently enrolled at the Clinton School of Public Service